MononeuropathyNeuropathy; Isolated mononeuritis

-Tests may include:
+Tests that may be done include:

-- Electromyogram (EMG) -- a recording of electrical activity in muscles
+- Electromyogram (EMG) to check the electrical activity in the muscles

-- Nerve conduction tests (NCV) -- recording the speed of electrical activity in the nerves
+- Nerve conduction tests (NCV) to check the speed of electrical activity in the nerves

-- Nerve ultrasound
+- Nerve ultrasound to view the nerves

 The goal of treatment is to allow you to use the affected body part as much as possible.